Sun-WeiZhen/Inverse-confidence-map/README.md

 # Inverse-confidence-map
 ![d5b1ec62ea41fd5fd56486a09c13bbd](https://user-images.githubusercontent.com/37693363/195789386-a887bcf7-feb3-4f98-8131-c180f3e93fb6.png)

+In the above figure, the first line is the ultrasound image sequence collected by the ultrasound doctor with different contact forces.
+The second line is the image simulated by the Inverse confidence map algorithm.
+The input of the Inverse confidence map algorithm is a clear ultrasound image.

 The contact force between ultrasonic probe and patient directly affects the quality of ultrasonic image.
 When the contact force is small, the image quality is poor.
 The purpose of this project is to establish the mapping relationship between image quality and contact force.

 The image in the file "IM_0018" is the image sequence generated when the ultrasound doctor collects ultrasound images according to different contact forces